Jim Barclay (comedian): Television

 In 1986, Barclay starred in the popular BBC children's football-based drama Jossy's Giants, playing the eponymous Jossy Blair, a former child football star injured shortly after his debut for Newcastle United, now charged with coaching a local school team to greatness.
 Barclay also appeared on television a number of times as a comedian, notably performing his stand-up act on Book 'Em and Risk It (Channel 4, 1983), Stomping on the Cat (Channel 4, 1984), and Interference (Channel 4, 1984).
 As an actor, he appeared in three episodes of the seminal alternative comedy series The Young Ones: (Boring, Flood and Sick).
 He has appeared in several episodes of both Grange Hill and The Bill.

 Personal life

 Barclay is the father of comedian and journalist Ellie Gibson, who is half of the double act Scummy Mummies, who perform live shows and produce The Scummy Mummies Podcast.

-Barclay first encountered duvets in Berlin in 1968.
+Collections

+The University of Kent holds material relating to Barclay's career as part of the British Stand-Up Comedy Archive.
+The collection includes audio-visual material and items relating to his social activism and politics.